 |Applicant Competition||Very Low|

-Can I get into Baker?
-The school has a 86% acceptance rate.
-Last year, 690 out of 805 applicants were admitted making Baker University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has easy requirements for admission test scores, generally admitting students who score in the top 49 percent.
+How hard is it to get into Baker and can I get accepted?
+The school has a 88% acceptance rate ranking it #16 in Kansas for lowest rate of acceptance.
+Last year, 739 out of 840 applicants were admitted making Baker University an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 54 percent.
 Baker University typically accepts and attracts "B+" average high school students.
-Only 37% of those admitted chose to enroll in the school.
+Only 33% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|